MAKE A SPLASH

-Starting in January, two different formats will be offered in the aerial studio at Webster Place.
 Depending on the type of workout you want, you can do a more traditional yoga class or a bootcamp-type of class with more strength and cardio moves.

 Aerial Yoga: Aerial Yoga is a fusion of several mind body disciplines including yoga, aerial arts, Pilates and dance, performed with silk hammocks.
 The classes are designed to strengthen and tone muscles.
 All levels welcome; no prior experience necessary.